joelmzj/FreeSaturn-PC/README.md

 ### Your go-to **ToS Compliant** Custom Deezer Client

  For non-premium Deezer users.
 (I've just removed premium account verification.
-Obviously premium features, as flac and 320kb qualities, doesn't work.)
+Obviously premium features, as flac and 320kb qualities, doesn't work unless you use a Premium account.
+So, you can use this mod with both premium and free accounts. :)  )

 ### Donations
 https://fund.saturn.kim/